Geoscience

 Pre-requisites: GEOS 428 or permission of instructor.

-This is an advanced GIS course that focuses on the computer programming languages utilized within GIS software.
-A variety of GIS-related programming languages, methods and techniques are surveyed.
-Students gain direct experience developing algorithms, reading existing code and writing their own programs in a selected programming language.
-This is a lab-intensive class; prior computer programming experience recommended but not required.
+An advanced GIS course focusing on the computer programming languages utilized within GIS software.
+A variety of GIS-related programming languages, methods, and techniques are surveyed.
+Students gain direct experience developing algorithms, reading existing code, and writing programs in a selected programming language.
+This is a lab-intensive course; prior computer programming experience recommended but not required.

-This course uses the principles of rock and soil mechanics to evaluate the stability of natural and engineered slopes, aid in design of earthworks and foundations, and plan the construction of dams, levees, aqueducts and other waterworks.
+Uses the principles of rock and soil mechanics to evaluate the stability of natural and engineered slopes, aid in design of earthworks and foundations, and plan the construction of dams, levees, aqueducts, and other waterworks.
+Companion course to GEOS 485L.

 GEOS 490.
 THE GEOSCIENTIST'S CAPSTONE.
 5 Credits.